 3.1.
 Data description

-The environmental goods and services sector (EGSS) accounts report on an economic sector that generates goods and services produced for environmental protection or the management of natural resources.
+The environmental goods and services sector (EGSS) accounts report on industries that generate goods and services produced for environmental protection or the management of natural resources.

 Products for environmental protection prevent, reduce and eliminate pollution or any other degradation of the environment.
 Examples are electric vehicles, catalysts and filters to decrease pollutant emissions, wastewater and waste treatment services, noise insulation works or restoration of degraded habitats.